qubeio/hypr-gnome/README.md

    ```bash
    make build
    ```
    **Note:** This will create a ready to go .zip archive of both, the modern and the legacy version of the extension ready to be used.
-Alternativley you can also run "make build-legacy or make build-modern" to only compile one of both versions.
+Alternativley you can also run "make build-legacy" or "make build-modern" to only compile one of both versions.

 3 · **Locate the output**
 ```bash